Los Angeles County Museum of Art

 Modern Art

 LACMA's collection of modern art - significantly enlarged by gift of the 130-piece Janice and Henri Lazarof Collection (reportedly worth more than $100 million) - consists of more than 250 works, mainly paintings and sculpture, from Europe, along with additional pieces from the United States and Mexico.
-Artists represented include the Impressionists Camille Pissarro and Edgar Degas, the Romanian sculptor Constantin Brancusi, the Expressionist Wassily Kandinsky, Cubist Pablo Picasso, the Fauvist Henri Matisse, the Swiss "existentialist" sculptor Alberto Giacometti, the Dada artist Kurt Schwitters, the classical Surrealist Rene Magritte, and many other modern masters, like Willem de Kooning, Joan Miro, Louise Nevelson, Alexander Archipenko and Jean Arp.
+Artists represented include the Impressionists Camille Pissarro and Edgar Degas, the Romanian sculptor Constantin Brancusi, the Expressionist Wassily Kandinsky, Cubist Pablo Picasso, the Fauvist Henri Matisse, the Swiss "existentialist" sculptor Alberto Giacometti, the Dada artist Kurt Schwitters, the classical Surrealist Rene Magritte, and many other modern masters, like Sam Francis, Willem de Kooning, Joan Miro, Louise Nevelson, Alexander Archipenko and Jean Arp.

 Contemporary Art